js-fan/ICD/README.md

 - Download the VOC 2012 dataset, which should contain `VOC2012/JPEGImages` and `VOC2012/Annotations`.
 - Download the ImageNet pretrained parameters for the [VGG16 backbone](https://drive.google.com/file/d/1SVQgdnuhL7Wo3XIDfwhjVMTk_N1qiVHw/view?usp=sharing) and put it in the folder `ICD/data/pretrained`
-- Download the pre-computed superpixels from [here](https://drive.google.com/file/d/1zU2RRBvHueK6PsOFK71cDLyhbROeAzaT/view?usp=sharing), untar it, and put it into the folder `ICD/data/superpixels`.
+- Download the pre-computed superpixels from [here](https://drive.google.com/file/d/1vciTj1z32JF6CwNKBc87ypGDLgb8oIQ3/view?usp=sharing), untar it, and put it into the folder `ICD/data/superpixels`.
+We will also release scripts for computing these superpixels soon.

 **Run:**